Written by: Corey Janoff

 The first order of business in residency is to get a game plan for your student loans.
 If you don’t have student loans, feel free to scroll down.

-The average medical student graduates with over $200,000 in medical school student loan debt.
-That balance will likely increase to over $250k by the time you are done with your medical training due to accumulated interest.
+The average medical student graduates with over $200,000 in medical school student loan debt that they will be carrying along to residency.
+That balance will likely increase to over $250,000 by the time you are done with your medical training, due to accumulated interest.

-Unless your student loan balance is small and you plan to pay it off quickly, I generally encourage everyone in residency to enroll in the PSLF Program if you decide to pursue Public Service Loan Forgiveness.
+Unless your student loan balance is small and you plan to pay it off quickly, I generally encourage everyone in residency to enroll in the PSLF Program in case you decide to pursue Public Service Loan Forgiveness.

 Related Podcast: PSLF – What Doctors Need to Know.

-If you don’t end up working for a qualifying employer after residency and therefore lose out on PSLF eligibility, that’s fine.
-However, you can explore options for paying them off in practice or refinance your student loans to a lower interest rate.
+If you don’t end up working for a qualifying employer after residency, and therefore lose out on PSLF eligibility, that’s fine.
+You can explore options for paying them off in practice, or refinance your student loans to a lower interest rate.

 Rent or Buy a Home in Residency?

-In short, don’t buy a home during residency.
-The cost of short-term homeownership often exceeds the cost of renting.
-In addition, most residents don’t plan to live in the same home for more than five years, which makes renting more attractive from a financial perspective.
+In short, do not buy a home during residency.
+The cost of short-term home ownership often exceeds the cost of renting.
+Most residents don’t plan to live in the same home for more than five years, which makes renting more attractive from a financial perspective.

 I understand you feel like you’re “throwing your money away at rent” when you could be building equity in a home.
-I can tell you from experience, though, your primary residence is not an investment but rather an expense.
-So if you can recoup all the costs you put into it when you go to sell, consider yourself lucky.
+I can tell you from experience though, your primary residence is not an investment, but rather an expense.
+If you can recoup all the costs you put into it when you go to sell, consider yourself lucky.

 Long-term, owning a home tends to be better than renting, but you’re not in residency long-term.

 Of course, there are exceptions.
-For example, maybe you plan to stay in the same city when you’re done with training because your spouse works there and you’ve already established your roots.
+Maybe you plan to stay in the same city when you’re done with training, because your spouse works there, and you’ve already established your roots.
 Those scenarios can be assessed on a case-by-case basis.

 Important Insurances for Medical Residents

-There are the usual insurances, such as medical insurance and car insurance, that everyone should have.
+There are the usual insurances, such as medical insurance and car insurance that everyone should have.
 Homeowners insurance if you own a home.
-Your residency program should cover malpractice insurance.
+Malpractice insurance should be covered by your residency program.

-One often-overlooked insurance is umbrella liability insurance, which provides additional liability protection on top of your car & home insurance.
+One insurance that is often overlooked is umbrella liability insurance, which provides additional liability protection on top of your car & home insurance.
 This is usually relevant in the event of a lawsuit.

 Get umbrella liability insurance through the same company you get your auto and home insurance through.
 Inexpensive and well worth it for the cost.

 Physician disability insurance is crucial to secure as early as possible.
-Specifically, you want an own-occupation disability insurance policy that protects you if you can do the specific job duties of your specialty.
+Specifically, you want an own-occupation disability insurance policy, that protect you if you can do the specific job duties of your specialty.

 Related Podcast: Own Occupation Disability Insurance – Do I Need It?

 Your income is the key ingredient to making your financial world work.
-So as long as you depend on your income, it is important to protect it as best as possible.
+As long as you depend on your income, it is important to protect it as best as possible.

 For more direction on where and how to secure a good own occupation disability insurance policy during residency, meet with one of our financial advisors.

-If you have a spouse, children, or anyone who depends on you financially, it's wise to secure life insurance now during residency if you don’t already have it.
-Get more than you think you need because you can always reduce it later as your assets accumulate.
+If you have a spouse, children, or anyone who depends on you financially, it is wise to secure life insurance now during residency if you don’t already have it.
+Get more than you think you need, because you can always reduce it later as your assets accumulate.

 Even if you are single with no children, if you plan to get married and have kids one day, it could be wise to use your age and health to your advantage and lock in some favorable rates today.
 Think of it as a future planning tool.

 Lock in an inexpensive term life insurance policy (forget about any type of permanent policy at this point).
 Do it through a company that allows you to convert it to a permanent policy at any time regardless of health changes.
-Of course, you may never use that conversion privilege, but having the option available to you is powerful.
+You may never use that conversion privilege, but having the option available to you is powerful.

-A general money rule of thumb maintains 3-6 months of living expenses in a savings account.
+A general money rule of thumb is to maintain 3-6 months of living expenses in a savings account.
 While this can be challenging for residents, especially in more expensive cities, do your best to get to that level and maintain it.

 Budgeting as a Resident

 Live within your means.
-It’s easier said than done, of course, but you can do it!
+It is easier said than done, of course, but you can do it!
 In residency, your income is equivalent to the median household in America.
-Therefore, you should be able to make ends meet regarding money coming in and going out.
+You should be able to make ends meet regarding money coming in and going out.

 I’ve worked with residents in every major city in America, and I promise you it is possible to pay rent, pay your bills, take the occasional vacation, and even save a little money too.